Anwarvic/CNN-for-Raw-Waveforms/README.md

 ## Notebooks

 In this repo, you can find notebooks for both GoogleColab and Kaggle that can be used directly without the need to clone the repo or anything.
+These files can be found in the `notebooks` directory.

 # Pre-requisites